-^{10.} See AKHIL REED AMAR, THE BILL OF RIGHTS: CREATION AND RECONSTRUCTION 93-94 (1998); ANDREW GUTHRIE FERGUSON, WHY JURY DUTY MATTERS: A CITIZEN'S GUIDE TO CONSTITUTIONAL ACTION 23-24 (2013); ALEXIS DE TOCQUEVILLE, DEMOCRACY IN AMERICA 318 (Arthur Goldhammer trans., Literary Classics 2004) (1835) (noting that "the jury . . . is also the most effective means of the teaching people how to rule"); Vikram David Amar, supra note 9, at 218-20;
+^{10.} See AKHIL REED AMAR, THE BILL OF RIGHTS: CREATION AND RECONSTRUCTION 93-94 (1998); ANDREW GUTHRIE FERGUSON, WHY JURY DUTY MATTERS: A CITIZEN'S GUIDE TO CONSTITUTIONAL ACTION 23-24 (2013); ALEXIS DE TOCQUEVILLE, DEMOCRACY IN AMERICA 318 (Arthur Goldhammer trans., Literary Classics 2004) (1835) (noting that "the jury . . . is also the most effective means of the teaching people how to rule"); Vikram David Amar, supra note 9, at 218-20; John Gastil et al., Civic Awakening in the Jury Room: A Test of the Connection Between Jury Deliberation and Political Participation, 64 J. POL.
+585 (2002).

-and a source of public confidence in the verdict and the process which produces it.
-Alexis de Tocqueville described the American jury system as a training ground for self-governance, educating the citizenry and establishing a critical link that promoted other methods of civic involvement.
+produces it.
+11 Alexis de Tocqueville described the American jury system as a training ground for self-governance, educating the citizenry and establishing a critical link that promoted other methods of civic involvement.
 He wrote: "[The jury] places actual control of society in the hands of the governed, . . . rather than of the government."
 He continued that juries prepared people "to be free," instilling in them a sense of duty to their community.
 He concluded that the jury "should be seen as a free school that is always open, to which each juror comes to learn about his rights, . . . and receives practical instruction in the law."
 This description is consistent with the Founders' vision of the jury as a critical link to other rights of political participation.
 These sentiments are echoed in the Court's modern description of the right to jury trial.